ServiceNowDevProgram/code-snippets/GlideRecord/LEFT Join/README.md

 # LEFT Join

-This script can be used if you want to filter results of a table based on values from a related table.
+This script can be used if you want to filter the results of a table based on values from a related table.

-This is very usefull in before query Business Rules.
+This is very useful in before query Business Rules.
 You can use this to filter the results based on a related table

 ### Examples